-Rotterdam is one of Holland’s coolest cities, with a chilled-out vibe similar to that of the capital’s, but with fewer crowds.
-A young, dynamic city which constantly reinvents itself, this port town has to be experienced to be believed.
+Rotterdam is one of Holland’s coolest cities, with a chilled-out vibe similar to that of Amsterdam, but with fewer crowds.
+This is a young, dynamic city which constantly reinvents itself with a constantly changing skyline as more and more new buildings go up.
+This vibrant port town has to be experienced to be believed.

 Why visit Rotterdam

 During the Second World War, large swathes of Rotterdam were destroyed by German bombing campaigns.
 Instead of restoring the city’s old architecture, the council took the opportunity to build a new, better city and develop a new, modern port.